 No problem is too big or too small for us at Townsend Veterinary Clinic.

-Preventative care, accident/illness, skin disease, lumps and bumps, cardiac and respiratory disease, bowel disease, musculoskeletal problems, allergies, eye and ear problems, puppy/kitten check-ups and advice, exotic pet & avian consultations, behaviour consultations, dental examinations and advice.
+Consultations for preventative care, accident/illness, skin disease, lumps and bumps, cardiac and respiratory disease, bowel disease, musculoskeletal problems, allergies, eye and ear problems, puppy/kitten check-ups and advice, exotic pet & avian health checks, behaviour problems, dental examinations and advice.

 10% discount on consultations for rescue animals (please bring adoption certificate).

 Ask us about simple and affordable payment plans with ZipMoney or ZipPay or VetPay.